8 Devices for Monitoring Seizures in Children

 1. SAMi

 SAMi uses a video camera that sends its feed directly to an app on an iOS device (iPhone, iPad or iPod Touch).
-SAMi is designed to ignore normal night time movements (such as rolling over), but will trigger an alarm and will automatically begin recording (both video and audio) when it detects what it calls “unusual movements.”
-The nice thing about the SAMi is that it’s all managed within an app where you can stream live video, rewatch recordings, browse through a recordings log or even email recordings straight from the app.
-The downside is that it is only iOS compatible and of course does not come with an iOS device – you need to provide that yourself.
+SAMi is designed to be fully adjustable, so you can set it to ignore normal nighttime movements (such as rolling over), but have it trigger an alarm and automatically begin recording (both video and audio) when it detects what you consider unusual movements.
+You can make the monitor as sensitive as you need.

 Emfit MM